- Full Description

 - Developing Your Application

 - Administration and Integration

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page chapters 5,6,7:Three remarks

 (1) The TimeEntry class needs to declare an attribute